Updated: February 5, 2016

 Once you know how to install plugins, you’ll want to find some good ones.
 Before you go crazy (it’s easy to go crazy), I recommend you read my plugin tips.
-In short, plugins have a frustrating way of breaking sites so I aim to use as few as possible.
+In short, plugins have a frustrating way of breaking sites so I use as few as possible.

-As of today, I have a whopping 7 plugins on my site.
+As of today, I have a whopping 8 plugins on my site.
 This changes from time to time, but I like to keep things super lightweight.
 All are free except where noted.
 I use my affiliate links for the ones that aren’t.